 There is the potential for this to happen however, given the current low inflation environment it is unlikely that general overall inflation will increase markedly and certainly not outside the Reserve Banks 1% to 3% preferred range.
-With an extra $16B in circulation (before the RFRM Tax is paid) in an economy of $310B GDP the maximum additional inflation would be 5% if there was no ability to increase supply or reduce consumption of goods and services.
+With an extra $16B in circulation (before the property tax is paid) in an economy of $310B GDP the maximum additional inflation would be 5% if there was no ability to increase supply or reduce consumption of goods and services.
 Given the complexity of interactions that result in inflation the number expected would be lower than this.

-No. The worst situation is for someone earning over $70,000 per year, for them the UBI and the 33% tax still leaves them $3,920 better off before the application of the RFRM tax if they own property.
+No. The worst situation is for someone earning over $70,000 per year, for them the UBI and the 33% tax still leaves them $3,920 better off before the application of the property tax if they own property.

 Maybe.
 There will likely be some people for whom this is an attractive idea.
 However, people who are able and willing are more likely to pick up seasonal, or short term work in the absence of the incumbent stand down periods and reductions in eligibility of the current transfer / benefit system.
 In other words, it is designed to incentivise more work, not less.

-Additionally, the tax-free payment of NZ Super top up over the UBI will be higher than their current level, to ensure that those with a small amount of additional income to supplement NZ Super are not negatively impacted by the change in tax rates from 17.5% to 33%.
+No. The tax-free payment of NZ Super top up over the UBI will be higher than their current level, to ensure that those with a small amount of additional income to supplement NZ Super are not negatively impacted by the change in tax rates from 17.5% to 33%.
 50% of NZ Super recipients will either be better off or no worse off with these changes.

 The worst situation possible is for someone receiving the NZ Super couple rate and a total taxable income (including NZ Super) of $70,000 per year.
 They will be $85 a week worse off.
 This affects less than 10% of current NZ Super recipients and will usually apply to those only recently eligible for superannuation.
 Even so, they will still see an increase over their take home pay prior to turning 65.